johannasantos/c-sharp-automation/README.md

 # Pre-conditions
 - NET CORE SDK installed.
 Url: https://dotnet.microsoft.com/download
-- Add ChromeDriver to your path or if you have MacOS install it by running: "brew install chromedriver" in your terminal
+- Add ChromeDriver to your path or if you have MacOS install it by running: "brew install chromedriver" in your terminal.
+- You can also install ChromeDriver by installing Nuget package.
+Run in terminal: dotnet add package Selenium.WebDriver.ChromeDriver

 # Steps to run
 - Clone the repository